niphadkarneha/gatsby-blog-neha/content/blog/AdieuToPython2/AdieuToPython2.md

 ---

 If you began your journey on learning how to code a couple of years back and your chosen language was Python most likely you would have started with Python 2.
-Other programming languages can be overwhelming for beginner programmers but Python 2 can be easy to read and understand.
+Programming languages can be overwhelming for anyone who wants to learn how to code but Python 2 can be easy to read and understand.
 Over the past decade, we have been gradually moving towards Python version 3.
 Whether Python 2 and Python 3 are different languages or the same language with different version can be a debate over cup of coffee but the pressing issue of 2019 is the change from Python 2 to Python 3.

 Since, the beginning of 2019 you would have come across something like this on your Command Line or Terminal.